datacommunitydc/ballyhoo-rb/README.md

 Ballyhoo is a collaboration of the [DC Ruby Users Group](http://www.meetup.com/dcruby/) and [Data Community DC](http://datacommunitydc.org).
 Design and coding are led by Josh Szmajda (DCRUG) and Harlan Harris (DC2).

-Ballyhoo is Open Source, and is released under an MIT License (see LICENSE.md).
+Ballyhoo is Open Source Software, and is released under an MIT License (see LICENSE).

 To use the public deployment of Ballyhoo, check out [http://ballyhoo.heroku.com].